-Admittedly, the hardest place to stay active is at work.
+Admittedly, for most professionals and roles the hardest place to stay active is at work.
 You may feel chained to your desk, with no hope for a workout unless that includes typing, and you are at an Olympic level when it comes to that.
 But there are ways you can stay active at work, and potentially even burn a few calories.
 If you’re willing to give it a try, brave a few strange looks from your coworkers, and keep a good attitude, you’ll see some good results in the long run.

 Try the Obvious